14 Managing User Accounts and Access

 When administrators log in to Oracle Audit Vault and Database Firewall, they have access only to administrative functions, whereas auditors have access only to the auditing functions.

-Oracle Audit Vault and Database Firewall has three types of administrative user accounts:
+Oracle Audit Vault and Database Firewall has two types of administrative user accounts:

 • Audit Vault Server Super Administrator: